 FARROW & BALL Middleton Pink

 Charlotte Reiss of Vivi Et Margot

 Would you, could you, paint yourself a pretty in pink canopy of a ceiling like designer Jeffrey Bilhuber?

-Designer Shea McGee loves BENJAMIN MOORE Love & Happiness.
-Who can resist trying it just for its name alone?
+Designer Shea McGee loves BENJAMIN MOORE Love & Happiness, and who can resist trying it just for its name alone?

-Designer Sara Story likes Farrow & Ball Calamine 230 and told House Beautiful this:
+Designer Sara Story likes Farrow & Ball Calamine 230 and told House Beautiful:

 So let’s take a more expansive look at Farrow & Ball’s Calamine!